Skip to main content

 )

 The user sees the chart.
-The LLM sees "Total revenue for 2025: $203,000 across 4 quarters" and can reason about it.
+The LLM sees the summary string.

 @mcp.tool